-As of December 31, 2008, total compensation cost related to nonvested stock options to be recognized in future periods was \$15.6 million, which is expected to be expensed over a weighted-average period of 3.32 years.
+As of December 31, 2009, total compensation cost related to nonvested stock options to be recognized in future periods was \$13.4 million, which is expected to be expensed over a weighted-average period of 2.96 years.
+There was no capitalized stock-based employee compensation cost as of December 31, 2009.